 After creating a map, does the robot ever need a new one?

-Initially, a skilled setup team will map all necessary spaces for the customer.
+Initially, a setup team will map all necessary spaces for the customer.
 Minor modifications in spaces are accommodated without remapping.
 The robot will store the map forever.
 However, if major changes occur, the customer can re-map the space with remote Discovery Robotics on-line assistance.